-As indicators of business size, JCR focuses on net sales, production and sales volumes, market share, and the size of oil refineries that may create economies of scale.
+As indicators of business size, JCR focuses on net sales, sales volume, market share, and the size of oil refineries that may create economies of scale.

 - Net sales

-- Production and sales volumes
+- Sales volume

 - Market share

 (2) Earnings strength

 Since oil refining and sales are a margin business, JCR focuses on the margin level instead of profitability.
 And because inventory valuation associated with changes in the conditions of crude oil market has a substantial effect, JCR surveys basic earnings that exclude the effect of inventory valuation.